BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/cooldowns.md

 #### <a class="external" href="https://www.wowhead.com/spell=1022/blessing-of-protection" target="_blank" rel="noopener noreferrer" data-wowhead="spell=1022" data-wh-icon-size="large"></a>

-Knowing when to use this will save you more keys then you could imagine.
+Knowing when to use this will save you a ton of keys.
 This can be used to clear Necrotic stacks, immuning certain dangerous boss mechanics or debuffs, Blessing of Protection is an very powerful cooldown.

-Note: Blessing of Protection won't mitigate Blessing of Sacrifice damage taken unless its physical damage taken.
+Note: Blessing of Protection won't immune Blessing of Sacrifice damage taken unless its physical damage taken.

 #### <a class="external" href="https://www.wowhead.com/spell=633/lay-on-hands" target="_blank" rel="noopener noreferrer" data-wowhead="spell=633" data-wh-icon-size="large"></a>